 - Tag only what you need.

-You don't need to tag links that appear on your own or external web pages unless they are associated with a paid advertising campaign.
+You don't need to tag links that appear on your own or external web pages unless they are associated with an advertising campaign.

 - Create your links with the URL builder.